- Why would physicians support legalization of a potentially harmful drug?

 Answer: Most adults who use cannabis occasionally are not harmed by it.
-Marijuana is unsafe for underage users and a small minority of adult users, but alcohol and tobacco pose a far greater threat to public health.
+Cannabis is unsafe for underage users and a small minority of adult users, but alcohol and tobacco pose a far greater threat to public health.
 America learned a lot from the failed experiment of Alcohol Prohibition in the 1920s.
 The societal problems created by it were so great that many Prohibition advocates changed their minds and supported its repeal.
 Physicians know that government regulation and public education have been instrumental in reducing tobacco use in America.
-Yet after 80+ years of marijuana prohibition, the drug is as popular as ever.
-In short, the war on marijuana has failed, and it is time for doctors to lead the nation through a moderate approach to legalization.
-Physicians don’t need to be pro-marijuana to oppose its prohibition.
+Yet after 80+ years of cannabis prohibition, the drug is as popular as ever.
+In short, the war on cannabis has failed, and it is time for doctors to lead the nation through a moderate approach to legalization.
+Physicians don’t need to be pro-cannabis to oppose its prohibition.

 Today, regulation appears to be working.
 While adult use has increased in legalized states, underage cannabis use appears to remain unchanged overall and among younger adolescents the trend may actually be downward.

 Question: Doesn’t legalization send the wrong message to young people?